gopesh123-us/employee-management-monorepo/README.md

-# This is a mono repo of Employee Management System - Full Stack
+# This is a monorepo of Employee Management System - Full Stack

 ## Angular 19 and Spring Boot 3.x